TechWriterP/microsoft-writing-style-guide-tutorial/docs/workbook-all-modules-revised.md

 ---

-### ✍️ Section 1: What is the Microsoft Style Guide?
+### ✍️ Section 1: What is the Microsoft Writing Style Guide?

 **In your own words, describe what the Microsoft Writing Style Guide is and why it's important:**